Connecting to GitHub

 Connecting to GitHub Cloud Repository

-The following table details the OAuth permissions required for Appcircle to connect with GitHub.
-These permissions grant read access to projects, repositories, pull requests, and webhooks, ensuring proper functionality when integrating with GitHub via OAuth.
+The following table details the OAuth2 and fine-grained personal access token permissions required for Appcircle to connect with GitHub.
+These permissions grant read access to projects, repositories, pull requests, and webhooks, ensuring proper functionality when integrating with GitHub via OAuth2 and Personal Access Token.

 Scope | Permission | Description |